lil-qorgi/379-rnaseq/README.md

 ### *input files*
 - GCF_000182965.3_ASM18296v3_genomic.gff
     - The reference genome annotation file
-        - Note that .gff works for cufflinks even though it specifies .gtf, as the two file formats are very similar.
+        - Note that, even though cufflinks manual says it requires .gtf., .gff works for cufflinks as well because the two file formats are very similar.
 - accepted_hits.bam
     - The sequences that were successfully aligned by tophat to the reference genome from the previous step.
 ### *output files*